PepperDash/epi-utilities-customvalues/README.md

     - SavingReadyFb set HIGH (plugin ready + saving enabled).
 4. Subsequent value changes on the bridge:
     - If EnableSaving HIGH: changes schedule a save (debounced ~1s).
-    - If EnableSaving LOW AND `trackChangesWhileSavingDisabled` true: changes update RAM/feedbacks only; flagged dirty until re-enabled.
+    - If EnableSaving LOW: changes update RAM/feedbacks only; flagged dirty until re-enabled (tracking is always on).
-    - If EnableSaving LOW AND `trackChangesWhileSavingDisabled` false: changes are ignored entirely (no staging, no feedback updates).
 5. When EnableSaving transitions LOW -> HIGH again: if tracking flag true pending staged changes are flushed (250ms debounce) and SavingReadyFb returns HIGH.

 ### Notes & Edge Cases
 - Turning EnableSaving LOW immediately drops SavingReadyFb, suppressing further saves.
-- Analog/String/Object changes while disabled:
-    - If `trackChangesWhileSavingDisabled` true (DEFAULT): not persisted but remain staged and will be saved after enabling.
+- Analog/String/Object changes while disabled: not persisted but remain staged and will be saved after enabling (tracking always on).
-    - If `trackChangesWhileSavingDisabled` false: ignored completely.
 - Boolean join offset only affects JTokenType.Boolean mapped joins.
 - The plugin does not automatically re-load from disk during runtime; it uses in-memory state.
 To force a reload, restart the device or extend logic (future enhancement).